The Pros And Cons Of Free Family Counseling

 There Is Nothing To Be Ashamed Of

-To this day, there are still certain stigmas associated with mental health services and otherwise seeing a counselor.
-Sometimes people are made to feel as though there's something wrong with them if they seek professional guidance.
-This is simply not true.
+To this day, there can still be certain stigmas associated with mental health services.
+Sometimes, people may be made to feel as though there's something wrong with them if they seek professional guidance.
+This is not true.

-The reality is that no matter who we are or what family we may be part of, we all face issues from time to time and that's alright.
-When families are in crisis or need of outside help, having access to that help and being able to rise above and progress forward eventually is what ultimately matters in life.
+The reality is that no matter who we are or what family we may be part of, we may all face issues from time to time, and that's alright.